accessibilitysupported/a11ysupport.io/documentation/architecture.md

 * `command` (string|required): The ID of the command used to navigate or trigger the element that matches the css target.
 These IDs match those found in the [/data/ATBrowsers.json](https://github.com/accessibilitysupported/a11ysupport.io/blob/master/data/ATBrowsers.json) array of commands for the current AT.
 * `output` (string|required): the output of the result.
 * `result` (enum|required): One of `pass`, `fail`, or `partial`.
+* `from` (string|optional): the location of focus or virtual cursor before the command was issued.
+Useful to reproduce results and identify execution path.
+* `to` (string|optional): the location of focus or virtual cursor after the command was issued.
+Useful to reproduce results and identify execution path.
+* `notes` (string|optional): notes about the output
+* `behind_setting`: (string|optional): Describes the setting that must be changed in order for the assertion to be supported.
+Some support is hidden behind default settings (see aria-controls for an example).
+Leave `undefined` if not applicable.

 #### the `versions` object (`at_version` and `browser_version`)